Sailadhar Baruah

-Sailadhar Baruah (Assamese: শৈলধৰ বৰুৱা) (December 1941 – 10 January 2010) was an eminent film producer from Assam, India.
+Sailadhar Baruah (December 1941 – 10 January 2010) was a film producer from Assam, India.
 He is best remembered for his visionary contribution to Assamese Cinema as the producer of some of the greatest Assamese movies ever made, such as Halodhia Choraye Baodhan Khai and Xagoroloi Bohudoor.

 Early life and education

 He was born to Shri Padma Dhar Baruah and Smt Makanrekha Baruah in North Guwahati in December 1941.
 He remained a lifelong bachelor and had three brothers and a sister.
 Baruah did his schooling from Cotton Collegiate Higher Secondary School and graduated in Science from Pragjyotish College at Guwahati.

 Career

 He has produced a number of critically acclaimed films many of which have won national as well as international awards.
 He has a long association with eminent director Jahnu Barua.
 He also did a commissioned programme for Doordarshan titled Shruti Madhur in 2005.
 Apart from film making he was a sportsman and cultural activist.
 He along with a few friends founded the Kristhi Vikas Sangha, a socio-cultural club.
 He was also the founder chairman and current director of the Assam Institute of Mass Communications and Research.